Skip to main content

 • Duplicate detection is smarter: it clusters exact duplicates, same-print recaptures, and restored derivatives separately, and recommends the best keeper in each group.

-See Your Library
+See Your Archive

 The web app now mirrors the mobile experience more closely — consistent navigation, polished interactions, and seamless subscription management across all platforms.